Parables/graphql-codegen-flutter-freezed/src/docs/TypeFieldName.md

 A **square bracket** (`[]`) is used to specify what should be included and a **negated square bracket** (`-[]`) is used to specify what should be excluded

-Manually typing out a pattern may be prone to typos and invalid patterns therefore the [`TypeFieldName`]() class exposes some builder methods which you can use in your plugin config file.
+Manually typing out a pattern may be prone to typos and invalid patterns therefore the [`TypeFieldName`]() class exports some builder methods which you can use in your plugin config file.

+The patterns themselves are readable and easy to manually type it out in the config but its RECOMMENDED that you the builder methods.
+However, along with builder methods, the [`TypeFieldName`]() class also exports the Regular Expression(RegExp) used to test the patterns for a match as well as matcher methods.
+You can use these to find out if you manually typed out patterns would work with this plugin.

 Wherever a builder method accepts parameter with a type signature of [`TypeNames`]() or [`FieldNames`](), you can use any of the following: